BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 # Patch 7 Troubleshooting
 - This page will be updated to add/change information as more is learned over time.
 - Note, the in game mod manager that BG3 now has will be referred to as IGMM on this page.
-- Thank you to SatanModding, Kaz, ResplendentArrow, and the mod support helpers!
+- Thank you to everyone in the community, the mod support helpers, modders, and mod users!
+Special thanks to SatanModding for putting this all together, Kaz for his KVT guide, ResplendentArrow for editing!
 ## General Troubleshooting

 **How do I back up my saves and mods ?**